HoloPollock/Incremental_Computation_CISC499/README.md

 arithmetic expression, our function returns 0.
 Now, if we had $6\div2$ stored in our memo table as 3, then if our function were run after 12:15 pm our function would return the wrong result.
-Incremental Computation can also be about managing evolving data structures such as an example from the paper "Purely Functional Incremental Computing: where they show an example of an incremental program in which the goal is only to have a view of odd values.
-They show an example how if you have already computed the view of odd values if you need to add a number to the view rather than adding all the new numbers to the source regardless of whether it is even or odd then recomputing the view you can take the already computed view and insert the new odd values into it
+Incremental Computation can also be about managing evol/photos/ving data structures such as an example from the paper "Purely Functional Incremental Computing: where they show an example of an incremental program in which the goal is only to have a /photos/view of odd values.
+They show an example how if you have already computed the /photos/view of odd values if you need to add a number to the /photos/view rather than adding all the new numbers to the source regardless of whether it is even or odd then recomputing the /photos/view you can take the already computed /photos/view and insert the new odd values into it

 ## Nested Incremental Computation